nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - Searching by product using `find -d pro/bread` followed by `mark -d 1 cancelled`

 Expected outputs:
-- Delivery at index 2 of the displayed list has status shown as `DELIVERED`, assuming there is at least 2 deliveries displayed and the second delivery has a different status initially.
+- Delivery at index 2 of the displayed list will be marked as `DELIVERED`, assuming there is at least 2 deliveries displayed and the second delivery has a different status initially.
 Otherwise, an error message will be shown.
-- Delivery at index 1 of the displayed list has status shown as `CANCELLED`, assuming there is at least 1 delivery displayed and the first delivery has a different status initially.
+- Delivery at index 1 of the displayed list will be marked as `CANCELLED`, assuming there is at least 1 delivery displayed and the first delivery has a different status initially.
 Otherwise, an error message will be shown.

 #### Here's how it would look like in the app:
 ![mark delivery command](images/markDeliveryCommand.png)